marccarre/properties-files-maven-plugin/README.md

   - Merge multiple properties files into a single one.
   - Merge multiple properties files into a single one, in parallel.
   - Resources filtering (using System, Maven and merged properties).
+  - On missing input file, either skip and log warning or throw error.

 *******************************************************************************
 **Example #1** - Merge using default merger (parallel merger):